ivirshup/anndata-paper/paper.md

 # The ecosystem

 Over the past 5 years, an ecosystem of packages that are built around anndata has grown.
 This ecosystem is highly focused on scRNA-seq (\autoref{fig:ecosystem}), and ranges from Python APIs [@Zappia2021] to user-interface-based applications [@Megill2021].
-Also tools that are not designed around anndata, like scikit-learn and UMAP [@mcinnes2020], nonetheless integrate seamlessly with anndata-based workflows.
-Since releasing the PyTorch data loader interface `AnnLoader` and the lazy concatenation structure `AnnCollection`, `anndata` offers native ways of integrating into the Pytorch ecosystem in addition to the integration that scvi-tools [@Gayoso2021] offers.
+Tools like scikit-learn and UMAP [@mcinnes2020], which are designed around numpy and not anndata, are still centered around data matrices and hence integrate seamlessly with anndata-based workflows.
+Since releasing the PyTorch `DataLoader` interface `AnnLoader` and the lazy concatenation structure `AnnCollection`, `anndata` also offers native ways of integrating into the Pytorch ecosystem. scvi-tools [@Gayoso2021]  offers a widely used alternative for this.

 Through the language-independent on-disk format `h5ad`, interchange of data with non-Python ecosytems is easily possible.
-For analysis of scRNA-seq data in R, this has been particularly simplified by anndata2ri, which allows conversion to `SingleCellExperiment` [@amezquita2020] and Seurat's format [@Hao2020].
+For analysis of scRNA-seq data in R this has been further simplified by anndata2ri, which allows conversion to `SingleCellExperiment` [@amezquita2020] and Seurat's data format [@Hao2020].

 ![
 **Examples of how AnnData is used by packages in the ecosystem.**